InaratHussain/Privacing-Preserving-Contextually-Aware-AI-Chatbot-Framework/README.md

 ## Running it

-Please run this inside a Kaggle Notebook as the heavy use of APIs and LLMs might create problems for running it in remote.
+Please run this inside a Kaggle Notebook as the heavy use of APIs and LLMs might create problems when running it in local.
 Most efficient way is to run it on Kaggle and manage user sessions from there.

 ```bash
 pip install gliner transformers torch accelerate google-generativeai groq sentence-transformers